Triathlon Philippines Asian Cup now, more triathlon events soon.

 Chicano clocked a time of 1:53.23

 Chicano remarkable rise from janitor to a SEA Games Champion.
-Began as he used to be a janitor who used to sweep the floor at his coach Melvin Fausto bike shop where he also was fixing bikes.
-Fausto served as a mentor to Chicano
+He began as he used to be a janitor who used to sweep the floor at his coach Melvin Fausto’s bike shop, where he also was fixing bikes.
+Fausto served as a mentor to Chicano.

 “May nakita ako sa kaniyang alam mo ‘yong very teachable siya.
 So ako dahil noong time na ‘yon, noong minementor ng mga Australian coaches isa sa project namin ‘yong mga under-privileged, nabigyan namin sila ng chance to come in to the sport ng triathlon,” Fausto said.

 Triathlon won 2 of 2 golds and 2 silvers in the 2017 SEA Games.
 In 2019 there will be 6 events instead of 2, including men’s and women’s Triathlon and team events.
 Men’s and women’s Duathlon and team events.

 Regent Aguila Ironman 70.3 Philippines-Cebu to offer World Championship slots

 CEBU CITY, Philippines—The Regent Aguila Ironman 70.3 Philippines-Cebu will be offering 60 qualifying age group slots for the 2020 Ironman 70.3 World Championships, which will be held in Taupo, New Zealand.